ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 For data ingestion from SAP S/4HANA to Azure Data Lake Gen2 an Azure Synapse Pipeline was implemented.

-The data extraction interface from SAP to the Pipeline is the Azure Data Factory(ADF) SAP table connector.
+The data extraction interface from SAP to the Synapse Pipeline is the Azure Data Factory(ADF) SAP table connector.
 The SAP table connectors enables data engineers to configure SAP ABAP tables for data extraction by the Azure Synapse Pipeline.

 The Copy Data tools provides the capability to efficiently configure multiple SAP tables for extraction within a single Pipeline.